ikolokotronis/music-platform-api/README.md

 ### Account related

 Endpoints for viewing and manipulating the Accounts that the Authenticated User has permissions to access.
+For now it is just a GET request to view account properties of another user.

 * Show An Account : `GET /users/properties/:pk/`
-* Update An Account : `PUT /users/properties/:pk/`

 <!-- LICENSE -->